 Ian Whitney, MDOrthopedic Surgery

-Before choosing to do surgery, the orthopedic specialist may instead try and treat the damaged shoulder with pain medication or physical therapy.
-However, if the shoulder is damaged enough , or other treatment options do not work, then surgery is usually the best option.
+Before choosing total shoulder replacement surgery, your orthopedic specialist may first try to treat your damaged shoulder with noninvasive options like pain medication or physical therapy.
+However, if other treatment options do not work, then surgery is usually your best option.

 After surgery, you are moved to a private room.
-Pain and swelling are to be expected and the care team will do everything to keep this under control.
-Ice, medications and breathing/relaxation techniques are some effective ways that will be used to control pain.
-Your family and friends are strongly encouraged to participate and learn how to assist you with dressing, cooking and feeding yourself once you go home.
+Your care team will do everything to keep pain and swelling under control with ice, medications and breathing techniques.
+We strongly encourage your family and friends to participate and learn how to help you with dressing, cooking and feeding yourself once you go home.

 Your case management team will work with your care team to plan for your discharge from the hospital.
 Your team will also discuss any home care needs and arrange them before your discharge.

 After you leave the hospital, you should follow up with your primary care physician.
 You will also have follow-up appointments with your surgeon.
 University Health can seamlessly coordinate your care, and your care team will be working together every step of the way.